caiiiycuk/js-dos/v7/docs/overview.md

 :::

 The new version of js-dos is more modular, you can use parts of it.
 It consists of:
-* js-dos bundle - universal package that js-dos understands
+* js-dos bundle - universal package format that js-dos understands
-* emulators - [npm package](https://www.npmjs.com/package/emulators), that provides just the DOS emulator that can run in different environments
+* emulators - [npm package](https://www.npmjs.com/package/emulators), that provide emulator backends which can run in different environments
 * emulators-ui - [npm package](https://www.npmjs.com/package/emulators-ui), a set of ui and sound components to render emulator output in browser
 * js-dos - [npm package](https://www.npmjs.com/package/js-dos/v/beta) that combines everything to run a DOS program in browser

 ## js-dos bundle

-js-dos 6.22 has a very easy API to run a DOS program in browser.
+js-dos 6.22 has a very simple API to run a DOS program in browser.
 Before starting it you need to perform some setup:
 * download game archive (usually zip)
 * extract it
 * configure dos file system